 And they did just that, so Congress passed the AMT.
 All filers are now entitled to an AMT exemption based on their filing status.
 Basically, the AMT won’t apply to you unless you earn more than this threshold.
 You must calculate your tax in two ways, once under the normal rules and again adding back certain deductions and applying sometimes higher rates, if you do owe more.
 Then you must pay whichever tax bill amounts to more.

-Single taxpayers get only a $71,700 exemption in 2019, although it’s higher in 2020 at $72,900.
-This increases to $111,700 if you’re married and file a joint return.
-You don’t get a break with the AMT if you’re head of household – your exemption is the same as it is for single filers.
+Single taxpayers get a $79,900 exemption from the AMT in 2020, although it’s higher in 2021 at $73,600.
+But this increases to $113,400 in 2020 if you’re married and file a joint return.
+You don’t get a break with the AMT if you’re head of household – your AMT exemption is the same as it is for single filers.

 The Earned Income Tax Credit

 This is the tax credit that’s designed to put dollars back into the pockets of low-income and some middle-income taxpayers.
-The EITC is refundable, which means that if there’s anything left over after it eliminates any tax you might owe for the year, the IRS will kindly send you a check for the balance.
+The EITC is refundable, which means the IRS will kindly send you a check for the balance if there’s anything left over after it eliminates any tax you might owe for the year.
 It’s based on a few interlocking factors, including income and the number of child dependents you're supporting.

 Long-Term Capital Gains Tax Rates

-This difference between filing statuses can be really significant.
+This tax rate difference between filing statuses can be really significant.
 Single filers also pay more in the way of the long-term capital gains tax that can result from the sale of assets owned for longer than a year.